markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concrete practice
 It is worth asking, what would a solution *look* like.
 What *kind* of thing would be a solution.

 Is it a technology?
 Is it a relationship?
-Is it form of communication?
+Is it a form of communication?

 Another thing to think about is the dynamic of the problem?
 Is there a threshold beyond which this won't be a problem any more?
 For example, how fast would the internet connection have to be for a developer in the office before it ceased to be a problem?
-How infrequent would outages have to before they stopped being a problem?
+How infrequent would outages have to be before they stopped being a problem?

 Let's say that we commit to a course of action to improve something.
 We agree to push to get access to subject matter experts.
 How long is that likely to take?
 How long will it take for us to feel the benefits.
 Some kinds of capability take months, or years to develop.